Statistical Bergman geometry: Introduction

 \subsection{The Acknowledgments}

 The authors would like to express their gratitude to Prof. Patrick Breheny for sharing valuable references, including \cite{LehmannELCasellaGeorge98}.
 This paper was finalized during the Midwest Several Complex Variables Conference, held to commemorate the mathematical contributions and retirement of Prof. Jeffery McNeal.
-The authors extend their thanks to Prof. Yum-Tong Siu, Prof. John D'Angelo, Prof. Emil Straube, Prof. Laszlo Lempert, Prof. Debraj Chakrabarti, and Prof. Andrew Zimmer for their insightful comments and words of encouragement.
-The authors would also like to acknowledge Seung-Jae Lee for the fruitful discussions.
+The authors extend their thanks to Prof. Yum-Tong Siu, Prof. John D'Angelo, Prof. Emil Straube, Prof. L\'aszl\'o Lempert, Prof. Debraj Chakrabarti, and Prof. Andrew Zimmer for their insightful comments and words of encouragement.
+The authors would also like to acknowledge Hoseob Seo, SeungJae Lee, Thomas Pawlaschyk and Lucas Kaufmann for the fruitful discussions.

 The first ordered author is supported by the Simon Travel Grant, and the second ordered author is supported by the Institute for Basic Science (IBS-R032-D1).